ned14/llfio/programs/key-value-store/Readme.md

 anything serious.

 ## Todo:
-- [ ] Add sparse file creation on Windows to AFIO and see how the benchmarks fare.
+- [x] Add sparse file creation on Windows to AFIO and see how the benchmarks fare.
 - [x] Add key-value deletion.
 - [x] Atomic append should issue gather buffers of `IOV_MAX`
-- [ ] Optionally use mmaps to extend smallfile instead of atomic appends.
+- [x] Optionally use mmaps to extend smallfile instead of atomic appends.
 Likely highly racy on Linux due to kernel bugs :)
+- [ ] Use mmaps for all smallfiles
+  - Windows x64 provides 128Tb of address space
+  - Linux x64 provides 128Tb of address space
+  - On adoption of smallfile, would need to parse backwards from end to find last used record.
 - [ ] Online free space consolidation (copy early still in use records into new small file, update index to use new small file)
   - [ ] Per 1Mb free space consolidated, punch hole